 Symon, you can't sleep here!
 I need to sew!

 He finally decided to claim the Computer chair:

 I didn't take any progress pics while I was sewing, but both of the tutorials have excellent photos and instructions.
 I used the pattern in this tutorial for my purse (squares are cut out of the corners so it has a wide bottom and sits up).
 I used the pattern in this tutorial for the white and pink pouch.
 These pouches were surprisingly easy to make.
 I had never sewn a zipper before, and it was quite easy.
 The difficult part was sewing it all together and getting the zipper tabs to lay neat - my corners are a little wonky.
 I am sure neatness will come with practice.

 One thing I didn't do was buy fusible cotton batting.
 I just bought regular.
 While sewing I realized why they recommended fusible - the batting and fabric shifted a bit during pinning and sewing.

 Here is my former Purse, on the left.
-It was so filthy I washed it, and it came apart in the laundry so I just threw it away.
+It was so filthy I washed it, but it came apart in the laundry so I just threw it away.
 The bag on the right is my current feminine product bag.